-VW has confirmed 4Motion four-wheel drive will be offered in addition to the standard front-wheel drive set-up.
+However, VW has also already confirmed that 4Motion four-wheel drive will be offered in addition to the standard front-wheel drive set-up.

-The raised camper roof has been aerodynamically tested to make it as fuel efficient as possible, but don’t expect the Grand California to be super frugal.
+The raised camper roof of the 600 model has been aerodynamically tested to make it as fuel efficient as possible, but don’t expect the Grand California to be super frugal.